Fennel Water Benefits: 8 Reasons to Drink It Daily + How to Make

 FatTraceMinimal in water infusion

-Anethole (volatile oil)Present — low concentrationPrimary bioactive compound — antispasmodic
+Anethole (volatile oil)Present — low levelMain active compound — relaxes the gut

 FlavonoidsTrace — water-soluble fractionAntioxidant activity

-ColourPale golden to clearDarker with longer steep / boil
+ColourPale golden to clearDarker with longer steep or boil

 🔗 🌾 Full Guide: Fennel Seeds (Saunf) — Complete Benefits, Nutrition & Uses

 This article covers fennel water specifically.
-For the complete fennel seeds picture — all 10 health benefits, full macro and micronutrient data, bioactive compounds table, Ayurvedic uses, dosage, and side effects — read our full pillar guide:
+For the full picture — all 10 health benefits, complete nutritional data, bioactive compounds, Ayurvedic uses, dosage, and side effects — read our complete pillar guide:

 👉 Fennel Seeds (Saunf): 10 Benefits, Nutrition, Uses & Side Effects →